Course Outline

 Tutorial/Workshop 2 – The workshop is synchronous using technology-enabled learning and teaching experience that involves on-campus and online students simultaneously.
 2hrs Week 1 13 times

-Independent Study/Research – In addition to engaging with the learning materials and workshop sessions, and completing the assessable tasks, you are required to engage in self-directed learning using the Canvas course modules and current research/reading via USC library databases, and the required/recommended textbooks and resources.
+Independent Study/Research – In addition to engaging with the learning materials and workshop sessions, and completing the assessable tasks, you are required to engage in self-directed learning using the Canvas course modules and current research/reading via UniSC library databases, and the required/recommended textbooks and resources.
 2hrs Week 1 13 times

 Course Topics